PlagueHO/CosmosDB/docs/New-CosmosDbDocument.md

 Exclude omits the
 document from indexing.
-The default for indexing behavior is determined by the automatic propertyâ€™s value in the indexing policy for the collection.
+The default for indexing behavior is determined by the automatic property's value in the indexing policy for the collection.

 ```yaml